NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Obviously, VISMO PVM-2703 bedside monitor making use of Smart Cables is still a configured monitor.
 The only advantage of using Smart Cables is to allow sharing of connector sockets (which are of negligible hardware cost), but the costs needed to make use of Smart Cables are far way higher.
 The customers are paying for the unnecessary higher costs, only to be led into having an unrealistic expectation of what the Smart Cables and MULTI sockets can actually deliver.

-Without any use of Smart Cables, both one channel of IBP and one channel of mainstream CO2 are freely available for carefree use via their respective dedicated sockets.
+Without any use of Smart Cables, both one channel of IBP and one channel of mainstream CO2 are freely available for carefree use via their respective physical sockets.
 The use of Smart Cables just makes things unnecessarily complicated and requires deliberate operator attention and a conscious efforts to choose between IBP and mainstream CO2; this is unwarranted attention, stress and inconvenience.
 What is the benefit of having such a choice?

 The mainstream CO2 parameter is supplied as a self-contained serial kit set with processed digital output ready to go directly to the digital processing stage of the monitor; there is no need to compete for use of the MULTI socket with the IBP measurement cable.